julianandrews/sgf-render/README.md

     -h, --help          Display this help and exit
 ```

+If `FILE` isn't provided, `sgf-render` will read from stdin.
+If `--outfile`
+isn't provided `sgf-render` will print the resulting SVG to stdout.

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to
 discuss what you would like to change.

-Feature requests are also welcome.
+Feature requests are also welcome!
 The goal is to make this a general purpose
 sgf diagram generation tool.
 I have plans to add support for sgf markup
 rendering, but motivation is low since I don't have any immediate use for it.
 A
 feature request would get me moving!
 Just open an issue at
 [GitHub](https://github.com/julianandrews/sgf-render/issues).